 Yes!
 Very much so.
-Not only do they make your setup look great, but they also promote better posture and allow you to avoid craning your neck when working.
+Not only do they make your setup look great whilst granting more freedom for your desk space, but they also promote better posture and allow you to avoid craning your neck when working.

 And on top of that some of them are very cheap, and seemingly last forever.